Paola Merrill

-Paola Merrill (born 5 December 1997) is an American YouTuber from the Southern United States.
+Paola Merrill (born December 5, 1996) is an American YouTuber and author.
 She has over a million subscribers on her YouTube channel, TheCottageFairy.
+She wrote The Cottage Fairy Companion.

 Early life and education

-Paola grew up in Puerto Rico for a time before moving to the southern United States.
+Merrill grew up in Puerto Rico before moving to the southern United States.
 She also lived in Cuba for a few years, as well as Ireland and Italy.
-Paola's father is a former Navy Captain from Washington.
-Carmen Merrill, her mother, is a native Puerto Rican who moved from Puerto Rico to New York at the age of 22 and later joined the Navy Reserve.
+Her father is a former Navy captain from Washington.
+Her mother is a native Puerto Rican who moved to New York at the age of 22 and later joined the Navy Reserve.
 Paola has two siblings: Rohan Merrill, her younger brother, and Liana, her older sister.
 Rohan is also a YouTuber with a channel called Letters From Ro, and Liana is a martial artist.

-In Dublin, Ireland, she took an English language course at University College Dublin.

-Paola then relocated to the United States to pursue a literature degree at Western Washington University in Bellingham, Washington.
+In Dublin, Ireland, she took an English language course at the University College Dublin.
+She then relocated to the United States to pursue a literature degree at Western Washington University in Bellingham, Washington.

 Career

-Paola launched her YouTube channel, TheCottageFairy, on March 21, 2020.
+Merrill launched her YouTube channel, TheCottageFairy, on March 21, 2020.

-She created her channel to highlight the beautiful natural landscape of her area while also assisting in its preservation.
-Paola began working with her iPhone and eventually became a popular YouTuber.

-She has 1.3 million subscribers on her YouTube channel as of March 2023.
+She has 1.57 million subscribers on her YouTube channel as of June 2025.